mukul1799/Data-Analytics-Projects/Hospital Database Creation and Data Migration/README.md

 All this data is cleaned and migrated into structured relational tables.

-# Methods and Techniques Used:
+# Methods and Techniques Used
 a) Database Design

 Entity-Relationship (ER) modeling